 We’ll give you some short but helpful tips on how to make the best out of your product landing page design and copy.

 5 foundational design tips for product landing pages

-According to Adobe, 38% of users would close the page if the content doesn’t look attractive in its layout or imagery.
-It is a good reason why you should pay close attention to the way you design your landing page.
+According to Adobe, 38% of users would close a page if the content doesn’t look attractive in its layout or imagery.
+This is a good reason why you should pay close attention to the way you design your landing page.